Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 Sena: "Um, I don't think we've seen her?"

 "Are you sure?
 You haven't seen her at all?
 Think very carefully!"
-He spoke really fast and really worried.
+He bombarded them with really fast speech.
 The group looked at each other, they shook their head, raised their arms, shrugged.

-Bolearis was disappointed, spitting out his thoughts, "She wouldn't hesitate to die for the colony if it came down to it!
+Bolearis was disappointed, spitting out his worries, "She wouldn't hesitate to die for the colony if it came down to it!
 And she's so strong, that she'll bear any burden alone, however heavy!
 If anything were to happen to her, then Colony 4... then we'd...!"

 Lanz: "OK, OK, calm down."